patrickboston/isc-deploy-tool/README.md

 ## Deploying to a Clean Environment
 When you are deploying to a clean environment for the first time (i.e. first time from Sandbox to Production), there are a few pre-requisites/guidelines that need to be followed:
-- A Virtual Appliance cluster needs to be configured.
-Virtual appliance cluster names will most likely be different, ensure to analyze all cluster references in sources, etc. and tokenized them as needed
+- A Virtual Appliance cluster needs to be configured in the target tenant.
+Virtual appliance cluster names will most likely be different, so be sure to analyze all cluster references in sources, etc. and tokenize them as needed
 - All owner references should be analyzed and tokenized as needed.
-Owner references may fail if not aggregations have occurred yet.
-You can use something like `slpt.services` as the default owner on objects to avoid this
+Owner references may fail if aggregations have not occurred yet in the target environment.
+You can a standard identity such as `slpt.services` as the default owner on objects to avoid this issue.
+Another option would be to manually migrate your authoritative source and perform an aggregation to get your baseline identities created which could be referenced as owners (assuming their `alias` would be the same in both environments)
 - Source attribute sync configurations may failed to deploy initially if an identity profile with the corresponding identity attributes does not exist yet.
 There is no real workaround for this at the moment.
 Some identity profiles rely on sources to exist before being created, so we are prioritizing that over attribute sync.
 You must run another import after identity profiles are created to allow attribute sync configs to be updated properly

 ## Logging
-The commands above print out various logs by default to show progress, warnings, and errors.
+The export/deploy processes print out various logs by default to show progress, warnings, and errors.
 The default log priority is `info`.
 In order to print more verbose logs, pass the `--log_level` parameter.
 The following are valid log levels prioritized from highest to lowest:
 ```
 error: 0
 warn: 1